well-typed/hs-bindgen-tutorial-nix/readme.md

 interface for us.
 In particular, this tutorial contains self-contained [Nix Flakes](https://nix.dev/manual/nix/latest/command-ref/new-cli/nix3-flake.html) exposing the `hs-bindgen` the client, and `hs-bindgen` the
 Template-Haskell interface, respectively.
-These Nix Flakes only export outputs provided by an [upstream Nix Flake](https://github.com/dschrempf/hs-bindgen-flake) which we maintain alongside `hs-bindgen`.
+These Nix Flakes only export outputs provided by the [`hs-bindgen` Nix Flake](https://github.com/well-typed/hs-bindgen) which we maintain alongside `hs-bindgen`.
 You should use this upstream Nix Flake directly in your future projects, if you decide to use the Nix package manager to manage your `hs-bindgen` installation.

 ## Method A: Command line client